"THE BATTLES THAT COUNT ~aren't the ones for gold medals.

 WEEK #7 10.15.2011This past Sunday, I ran my second 5K at the Detroit Marathon, Half-Marathon and 5K Event.

 Often times, I find myself reflecting on the parallels between running and my journey to becoming an art teacher.
+THE STRUGGLES WITHIN YOURSELF ~the invisible --- (inevitable) battles inside (all of us)THAT'S WHERE IT'S AT"

 There are many simliar *LIFE*LESSONS* and *CHARACTERISTICS* that the ~*Visual Arts*~ teach and that ~*running has*~ taught me along my journey to becoming a runner: Dedication, Perserverance, Living-in-the-moment, Set-backs, and "Grit".